NisaRimi/Shoe_classification/README.md

 scikit-learn for performance metrics
 This project aims to demonstrate the effectiveness of deep learning techniques in image classification tasks and can be extended to various other domains requiring visual recognition.

+Comparison:

+I used two frameworks and two models, ResNet-50 and ResNet-18.
+Then I ran the models for multiple epochs to compare the outcomes.

+Here is the comparison link: https://docs.google.com/spreadsheets/d/1AE_scew3SFXwddu3RSkGqafFc0k2Y1Zy6LMBLyp_PXk/edit?gid=0#gid=0